 Status: Designate

 This module emphasises the integration of sensory input and effector output that play a role in specific human behaviour.
 It also considers a range of human behaviours such as movement, emotion, sleep, addiction and stress, from a biological viewpoint.
 This module aims to help students develop skills in preparation for more independent learning in level six.
-To help students understand which biological systems are responsible for human behaviors and to allow students to develop and understand how body systems integrate to maintain homeostasis.
+To help students understand which biological systems are responsible for human behaviours and to allow students to develop and understand how body systems integrate to maintain homeostasis.

 • Module code: SLS2060